joonarafael/tiirascraper/README.md

 ## About

 This is a simple web scraper software built with _Python_.
+Automated testing included as part of CI pipeline.
+Coverage report uploaded to [Codecov](https://app.codecov.io/gh/joonarafael/tiirascraper/tree/main/ "Codecov Coverage Report").

 It fetches the _index_ page of a popular bird observation site [Tiira](https://www.tiira.fi/ "Tiira.fi") and parses the latest most interesting bird observation records.